-An 18-year-old care assistant.
+An 18-year-old care worker.
 Not exactly my expectation, but for now, the reality.
 The routine of a six-hour school day gone after 14 years.

 My schedule now?
 I assist an older lady with her morning shower.
 I make a widow her breakfast.
 I dress a gentleman.
 I hoist an immobile woman from her bed.
 I give medication, I escort people to hospital appointments, I provide companionship, I care.

 After unsuccessfully applying to study medicine last year, I wanted a job involving people that would immerse me in the health and social care world without requiring a degree.
 I searched for roles as healthcare assistant, volunteer, anything that didn’t involve only a desk and a computer.
 I uploaded my fresh CV to some sites.
 Then homecare company Bluebird Care contacted me.

 Training was completed in three days.
 A week later I had my tunic, fleece, gloves and aprons ready in a plastic bag (I like to think of them collectively as my super suit).
 My alarm set for 6am, I slept, nervously anticipating my first day.

 I need to be patient, tolerant, completely calm and understanding at all times.
 I stand there with 18 years of a life lived, but in front of me is a whole life lived, an abundance of stories and memories, still being lived – and my responsibility.
 Service users surely have prejudged my abilities given my age.
 Many clients ask how old I am when I walk in: a pale, rosy-cheeked girl with impractically long red hair.
 I reply boldly, “18”.
 Their eyes widen, showing worry and surprise – understandably so.
 I like to prove their assumptions wrong from this exact point.
 This is the time to eradicate any negative judgement and disapproval by kicking arse at the job I am proud to be doing.
 So far, no complaints have been filed.